 Assistant Professor of Fashion Studies

-I am an Assistant Professor in Fashion Studies in the School of Art and Design History, Parsons The New School for Design.
+I am an Assistant Professor of Fashion Studies in the School of Art and Design History and Theory at Parsons School of Design.
 My research looks at the social ties and cultural encounters between design worlds and manufacturing landscapes across Asia and the Americas, exploring the memory, migration, and labor of cultural workers.
 My most recent project is on the fast-fashion industry within the U.S. In general, I write on fashion, design and labor, material culture, social memory, the ephemeral and everyday, and ways of knowing and representing in ethnographic practice.
 I am a SSRC Transregional Research Junior Scholar Fellow, GIDEST fellow and member of the India China Institute at The New School, and member of the Fashion Praxis working group at Parsons.

 Please go to: